-Josef Lentsch is Managing Partner of the Innovation in Politics Institute, and CEO of the Innovation in Politics Institute Germany.
+Josef Lentsch is Chief Innovation Officer of the Innovation in Politics Institute, and CEO of the Innovation in Politics Institute Germany.
 He is a political entrepreneur with more than 20 years of experience in founding and growing new ventures at the intersection of the public, private and third sector.
 In 2019, Springer published his book “Political Entrepreneurship: How To Build Successful Centrist Political Start-ups”.
 Josef lived and worked in the USA, the UK, Austria and Germany; he holds an MSc in Psychology from the University of Vienna and an MPA from Harvard University.

 Which political moment shaped you?
 What was the trigger that made you step into the political world?